robblanco/robblanco.github.io/publications.md

   L. Simon (eds.), **Proceedings of the 11th International Workshop on the Implementation of Logics** (IWIL-2015).
 Suva, Fiji, 23 November 2015.
 EPiC Series in Computing, vol. 40, pp. 78-90.

+## Older publications

+* *Temporal logics for phylogenetic analysis via model checking*, by José Ignacio Requeno, Gregorio de Miguel Casado, Roberto Blanco and José Manuel Colom. **IEEE/ACM Transactions on Computational Biology and Bioinformatics**, vol. 10, pp. 1058–1070, July 2013.

+* *Sliced model checking for phylogenetic analysis*, by José Ignacio Requeno, Roberto Blanco, Gregorio de Miguel Casado and José Manuel Colom.
+In: M. P.
+  Rocha, N. Luscombe, F. Fdez Riverola and J. M. Corchado Rodríguez (eds.), **Proceedings of the 6th International Conference on Practical Applications of Computational Biology & Bioinformatics** (PACBB 2012).
+Salamanca, Spain, March 2012.
+Advances in Intelligent and Soft Computing, vol. 154, pp.
+  95-103.

+* *Simplification methods for maximum parsimony: a relational view*, by Roberto Blanco.
+In: F.-X. Wu, M. Zaki, S. Morishita, Y. Pan, S. Wong, A.
+  Christianson and X. Hu (eds.), **Proceedings of the 2011 IEEE International Conference on Bioinformatics and Biomedicine** (BIBM 2011).
+Atlanta, GA, November 2011, pp. 49-56.

+* *Rebooting the human mitochondrial phylogeny: an automated and scalable methodology with expert knowledge*, by Roberto Blanco, Elvira Mayordomo, Julio Montoya and Eduardo Ruiz-Pesini. **BMC Bioinformatics**, vol. 12, pp.
+  174, May 2011.

+* *Workflows with model selection: a multilocus approach to phylogenetic analysis*, by Jorge Álvarez, Roberto Blanco and Elvira Mayordomo.
+In: M. P.
+  Rocha, J. M. Corchado Rodríguez, F. Fdez Riverola and A. Valencia (eds.), **Proceedings of the 5th International Conference on Practical Applications of Computational Biology & Bioinformatics** (PACBB 2011).
+Salamanca, Spain, April 2011.
+Advances in Intelligent and Soft Computing, vol. 93, pp. 39-47.

+* *Phylogenetic analysis using an SMV tool*, by José Ignacio Requeno, Roberto Blanco, Gregorio de Miguel Casado and José Manuel Colom.
+In: M. P. Rocha, J.
+  M. Corchado Rodríguez, F. Fdez Riverola and A. Valencia (eds.), **Proceedings of the 5th International Conference on Practical Applications of Computational Biology & Bioinformatics** (PACBB 2011).
+Salamanca, Spain, April 2011.
+Advances in Intelligent and Soft Computing, vol. 93, pp.
+  167-174.

+* *Structural parsimony: reductions in sequence space*, by Roberto Blanco.
+In:
+  T. Park and L. Chen and L. Wong and S. Tsui and M. Ng and X. Hu (eds.), **Proceedings of the 2010 IEEE International Conference on Bioinformatics and Biomedicine** (BIBM 2010).
+Hong Kong, December 2010, pp. 57-61.

+* *Temporal logics for phylogenetic analysis via model checking*, by Roberto Blanco, Gregorio de Miguel Casado, José Ignacio Requeno and José Manuel Colom.
+In: **Proceedings of the 2010 IEEE International Conference on Bioinformatics and Biomedicine Workshops** (BIBMW 2010).
+Hong Kong, December 2010, pp. 152-157.

+* *Scalable phylogenetics through input preprocessing*, by Roberto Blanco, Elvira Mayordomo, Esther Montes, Rafael Mayo and Angelines Alberto.
+In: M.
+  P. Rocha, F. Fernández Riverola, F. Shatkay and J. M. Corchado Rodríguez (eds.), **Proceedings of the 4th International Workshop on Practical Applications of Computational Biology and Bioinformatics** (IWPACBB 2010).
+  Guimarães, Portugal, June 2010.
+Advances in Intelligent and Soft Computing, vol. 74, pp. 123-130.

+* *Computational phylogenetics for human mitochondrial DNA*, by Roberto Blanco.
+  Master's thesis, Universidad de Zaragoza, 2009.

+* *ZARAMIT: a system for the evolutionary study of human mitochondrial DNA*, by Roberto Blanco and Elvira Mayordomo.
+In: **Proceedings of the 3rd International Workshop on Practical Applications of Computational Biology and Bioinformatics** (IWPACBB 2009).
+Salamanca, Spain, June 2009.
+Lecture Notes in Computer Science, vol. 5518, pp. 1139-1142.

+* *Definición y prototipo de herramienta de análisis filogenético para el estudio del ADNmt humano*, by Roberto Blanco.
+Master's thesis, Universidad de Zaragoza, 2008.